 - Eight bachelor's degree programs can be completed at the BGSU Firelands.
-For more information, visit the Baccalaureate Degree Programs and Graduate Degree Programs pages.
+For more information, visit the Majors & Programs

 - Fourteen associate degrees representing 18 areas of study prepare students for transfer to bachelor’s programs or for entry into the job market in a technical or paraprofessional area.
-For more information, visit the Associate Degree Programs page.
+For more information, visit the Majors & Programs page.

 - Certificate programs are available in bookkeeping, management and supervision, and small business management.

 - BGSU Firelands provides the first two years of instruction toward the bachelor of science in nursing degree, serves as the satellite site for the Lorain County Community College associate of applied science in nursing program and, in consort with the University of Toledo Health Science Campus, offers the necessary coursework for RNs to complete the bachelor of science and master of science in nursing degrees.
 The associate of applied science in respiratory care technology degree is also offered as a satellite program at Lorain County Community College.